Initializing a newly installed distro

 Once your distro has been downloaded and installed, you'll need to complete initialization of the new distro:

 Launch a distro

 To complete the initialization of your newly installed distro, launch a new instance.
-You can do this by clicking the "launch" button in the Windows Store app, or launching the distro from the Start menu:
+You can do this by clicking the "launch" button in the Microsoft Store app, or launching the distro from the Start menu: